Pearl Lake Protection and Rehabilitation District Commissioners Meeting

 Tree Drop Contact in Wild Rose.
 Approx. $50.00 to $75.00 cost.
 Call 715-281-3828

-The meeting was called to order by Chairman Roger Volden at 8:34 am.
+The meeting was held at Jeff Swenson’s and was called to order by Chairman Roger Volden at 8:36 a.m.

 The treasurer’s report was prepared by Randy Rucks, Vice Chair and Treasurer.